 Instructions

-- In a medium bowl, put ice cubes and fill with cold water, so you have an ice cold water bath to stop the browning of the butter.
+- In a medium bowl, put ice cubes and fill with cold water, so you have an ice water bath to stop the browning of the butter.

 - Transfer the cold browned butter to a large bowl.

-- Add, sifting, the flour, cornstarch, baking powder and salt.
-Mix well with a wooden spoon or spatula.
-Add vanilla, milk and sugar.
+- Add vanilla, milk, and sugar.
 Mix until everything is well combined.
 It may appear a bit dry.
 If you need to, put everything on a working surface and knead it into a ball.
-Don't over work the dough.
+Don't overwork the dough.

-- About 15 minutes before cutting the cookies, preheat oven to 300º F / 150º C.
+- About 15 minutes before cutting the cookies, preheat the oven to 300º F / 150º C.

 - Line a baking tray with parchment paper.

-- Transfer to wire rack and cool completely.
-Store in a covered tin.
+- Transfer to a wire rack and cool completely.

 - Prep Time: 20 minutes